 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Grand Marsh has relatively fewer families with younger children, and/or college students.
 Combined, this makes Grand Marsh a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Grand Marsh is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Grand Marsh doesn't have a public transportation system that people use for their commute.

-The per capita income in Grand Marsh in 2022 was $30,918, which is lower middle income relative to Wisconsin and the nation.
-This equates to an annual income of $123,672 for a family of four.
+The per capita income in Grand Marsh in 2022 was $25,588, which is low income relative to Wisconsin and the nation.
+This equates to an annual income of $102,352 for a family of four.
 However, Grand Marsh contains both very wealthy and poor people as well.

 The most common language spoken in Grand Marsh is English.
 Other important languages spoken here include Spanish and Native American languages.